What is a language lab?

 NETWORK – Modern language lab software systems typically use the school’s data network to support communication and interaction among all participants.
 Networks can be wired or wireless (WiFi).
 Support for homework activities can also be extended across the Internet.

-LANGUAGE LAB SOFTWARE – This is the software application that enables teachers and students to interact with one another.
-It includes a database of courses & classes and teacher & student participants, a library of multimedia lesson materials & assignments and associated student responses & teacher feedback.
+LANGUAGE LAB SOFTWARE – This is a software application that enables teachers and students to interact with one another.
+It includes a database of courses & classes and teacher & student participants, a library of multimedia lesson materials & assignments, and associated student responses & teacher feedback.
 This is the management system that integrates all of the component parts into a single learning platform.

 The ideal way to learn a new language is to hire a personal tutor who is both an expert in the target language and a master teacher.
 This is, however, impractical for most language students.
 In the majority of schools, language classes often have a single teacher who must work with 20 to 30 students (or more).